flowdock/api-docs/docs/Invitations.md

 }
 ```

-## Create invitations
+## Create invitation

-Can be used to create or resend invitations.
+Can be used to create or resend invitation.
 To resend an invitation, just post the same email address that was originally used.

 ```
 POST /flows/:organization/:flow/invitations